 The starting point to address this problem is to study the complete the body’s anatomical structure and gain a better understanding as to how the muscular and skeletal components are supposed to function in an integrated fashion to produce optimal human movement.

-Industry experts maintain that wellness cannot be addressed in physical terms (e.g., nutrition, fitness, stress, reduction).
-Wellness must include the psychological, emotional and spiritual issues of a human being.
+Industry experts maintain that a root cause of a health problem to build optimal wellness cannot be addressed in physical terms (e.g., nutrition, fitness, stress, reduction) and they suggest to take a multi-dimensional approach and integrate the psychological, emotional, and spiritual issues of a human being into wellness paradigm.

-Many people lead unhealthy lifestyles, but they are unable to change them.
-Unhealthy attitudes are widespread throughout the entire society and the present emphasis on quick results and easy fixes fails to resolve the fundamental issues leading to despair and self-destructive behaviors.
+Many people lead unhealthy lifestyles, but they are unable to change them and self-destructive behaviors are widespread throughout the entire society and the present emphasis on quick results and easy fixes results in a failure to resolve the fundamental health issues.

 If you cannot change your bad habits your problem might be beyond the lack of discipline and setting up a plan of action.
-You need to look into the underlying lifestyle/psychological aspects of your body and mind to determine what prevents you to practice the good habits.
+You need to look into the underlying lifestyle/psychological aspects and determine what prevents you to practice the healthy habits.